Bill Lee (Tennessee politician): Education

-Lee supports charter schools.
+Lee strongly supports school vouchers and charter schools.
 In a March 2019 "State of West Tennessee" address, he proposed creating more charter schools and that the state use $25 million to help traditional public schools when they lose students.
 In his February 2020 "state of West Tennessee" address, he proposed investing $70 million to equip teachers with professional development, materials, and other tools to help increase the state's literacy rate.
 Lee has also promoted the GIVE program, which prioritizes learning opportunities in rural counties and enhances career and technical education statewide.

 In April 2019, Lee announced that Tennessee would temporarily reinstate paper-based assessments for students taking the TNReady test, an annual statewide assessment, during the 2019–20 school year.

 In May 2019, he signed into law a school voucher bill that created a program to provide public funds to families for private school tuition and costs, starting in the 2020–21 fiscal year, but a judge ruled the program unconstitutional in May 2020, before it could go into effect.
 Of $64 million in discretionary COVID-19 relief funding for education that went to his office, Lee sent $10 million to charter schools, including $4.4 million to launch new charters.

-In July 2019, Lee signed a bill into law that calls for school districts across the state to establish threat assessment teams to address potential threats to school safety.
+In July 2019, Lee signed a bill into law that requires school districts to establish threat assessment teams to address potential threats to school safety.
 In February 2020, Lee proposed a $117 million investment to increase teacher salaries and a $250 million endowment to address mental health in K-12 education.

+In 2025, Lee proposed the Education Freedom Scholarship Act, which provides roughly 20,000 scholarships worth $7,500 to be used for private school tuition, at a total cost of $447 million.
+The program was narrowly passed by the general assembly, despite opposition from Democrats and Republicans from predominantly rural districts, and went into effect in the 2025-26 school year.
+An expansion of the program to include 35,000 students was pushed by Lee in 2026 and narrowly passed by the legislature.